 More Realistic than Other Shows

 Our show takes place on a real working farm.
-This allows us to conduct more field demonstrations, such a plowing, corn binding, small grain binding and field work with draft horses.
+This allows us to conduct more field demonstrations, such a plowing, corn binding, small grain binding and field work.

 Leisurely Family Type Atmosphere